 See an ad.
 Click the ad.
 Peruse an item.
 Buy the item.
 The purchase process from point A to point B seems like it should be simple enough, right?
 We call this process — from the first glimpse of a brand or product to purchase, and post-purchase services — the customer journey.
 Like any journey, it can seem unpredictable… until you know the common pitfalls and detours people take when they’re on them.

-When marketers and designers have scrupulously laid out so much valuable information about each and every product, it seems like a customer’s steps from consideration to confirmed purchase should be straightforward and lightning fast.
+When marketers and designers have scrupulously laid out so much valuable information about each and every product, it seems like a customer’s steps from consideration to confirmed purchase should be straightforward and lightning-fast.
 Unfortunately, it’s usually not.
-What in our minds seems linear and crisp is, in reality, a lot more like a winding map through several mountain ranges.
+What seems linear and crisp is, in reality, a lot more like a winding map through several mountain ranges.
 It’s curved, sometimes tumultuous, and often even circular.